AcalaNetwork/Acala/modules/homa-lite/README.md

 The Staking currency is set as "KSM"
 The Liquid currency is set as "LKSM"

-Homa-lite uses Xcm transfer to upload Staking currency into the Relaychain.
-Therefore a setup that allows successful Xcm transfer to the relaychain is required for the Homa-lite module to work.
+Homa-lite uses XCM transfer to upload Staking currency into the Relaychain.
+Therefore a setup that allows successful XCM transfer to the relaychain is required for the Homa-lite module to work.

 ### Local node
 1. Pull the Master branch of the Acala codebase